silvest/HEPfit/Doxygen/Usage.md

 header file, SusyFit.h.
-One can use the executable to perform a Bayesian statistical analysis with the Markov Chain Monte Carlo [__Monte Carlo mode__], or to obtain predictions of observabes for a give point in the parameter space of the model [__Single event mode__].
+One can use the executable to perform a Bayesian statistical analysis with the Markov Chain Monte Carlo [__Monte Carlo mode__], or to obtain predictions of observables for a given point in the parameter space of the model [__Single event mode__].
-Alternatively, one can use the library to obtain predictions of obsrvables for a given point in the parameter space of the model, allowing our computational tool to be called from the user's own program [__Library mode__].
+Alternatively, one can use the library to obtain predictions of observables for a given point in the parameter space of the model, allowing our computational tool to be called from the user's own program [__Library mode__].